hb0424/Notes/GlobalEnglish/GlobalEnglish6.md

 report
 ###  10.1 listening
 > NARRATOR: Previously, Rupert Andrews and Kenji Watanabe presented their recommendations to the executives at Belle Vie.
-Isabelle Rollette and Bernard Valence are discussing the options¡ªcreating a young women's fragrance, a men's fragrance, or a new accessories line.
+Isabelle Rollette and Bernard Valence are discussing the optionsâ€”creating a young women's fragrance, a men's fragrance, or a new accessories line.
 What do you think they will decide to do?
 BERNARD: I'm excited about making changes at Belle Vie, but I'm surprised that the consultants recommended all three options.
 I'm opposed to launching three new products at once.